MichaelCurrin/coding-blog/_posts/2020-01-27-how-to-choose-tech-projects.md

 ---
-title: Find tech projects
+title: How to choose tech projects
 description: Some ideas on how to find projects
 ---

+This blog post won't tell you _what_ to build, but will help with _how_ to find projects relevant to your interests, skills or aims.

+## Benefits

-Use these projects to sharpen your tech skills and problem-solving abilities by pushing yourself into using new tools or ways of thinking or solving a problem you hadn't thought of or didn't even know was a thing.
+Some projects or challenges in this post are just for the sake of solving a problem and growing, then you might never use look or look at that code again.
+Some will be projects you can actually continue to run or reference after you've finished writing it.
+Either way, these projects will help to sharpen your tech skills and problem-solving abilities by pushing yourself into using new tools or ways of thinking or solving a problem you hadn't thought of or didn't even know was a thing.

+Why find new projects or code challenges?

-Finding projects and challenges to solve can help you to
+They can help you to:
 - Find what you are weak or strong at
 - Give you a sense of accomplishment when you solve them
-- Solve tech problems in your own projects or work projects
-- Answer challenges for job interviews.
-This can help to
 - Open your mind to different ways of thinking and multiple ways to solve a problem
 - Focus on the logic rather than the syntax
-    - Get your confident to submit an answer online, on paper, on a white board or just verbally.
+- Solve tech problems in your own projects or work projects
+- Improve skill and confidence when answering code challenges / technical assessments for job interviews.
+These come up often - I've been through typed, written and verbal challenges in interviews.

 ## Code challenges